(II) The graph of Fig. 8–43 shows the potential energy curve of a... | Channels for Pearson+

 1

 Identify the potential energy function U(x) from the graph.
-The force acting on the particle is related to the potential energy by the negative gradient of the potential energy function, F(x) = -dU/dx.
+The force experienced by the particle is related to the potential energy by the negative gradient of the potential energy function.

+Write down the expression for the force as F(x) = -dU/dx, where dU/dx is the derivative of the potential energy function with respect to position x.

-Calculate the derivative of the potential energy function, U'(x), to find the expression for the force as a function of position, x.
+Calculate the derivative of the potential energy function, dU/dx, to find how the force changes with position.

-Determine the points where the magnitude of the force is minimum.
-This occurs where the derivative of the force with respect to position, F'(x), is zero.
-Calculate F'(x) = -d^2U/dx^2.

-Solve the equation F'(x) = 0 to find the critical points.
-These points are where the force changes its behavior (from increasing to decreasing or vice versa).

 Verified video answer for a similar problem: